 - Improved ventilation of the space provides exceptional indoor air quality.
-The use of the ventilation heat recovery system allows for improved ventilation without
+The use of the ventilation heat recovery system allows for improved ventilation without increasing energy use.

 - Lighting and heating system Control.
 During building occupancy, full time occupants have this ability to control lighting and heating system to determine their own comfort.

 - A green cleaning program will be used for the maintenance and operations of the building.